It’s never easy when you see that your baby suddenly hates diaper changes. Learn what to do when he fights having his diaper changed.

 4. Hold your baby’s ankles as long as possible

 Do you keep holding your baby’s ankles and letting them go after each step of the diaper change?
-Try to hold onto them as long as possible while using your other hand to clean him up.
+Try to hold onto them as long as possible while using your other hand to clean her up.
 This will make you more efficient and the diaper change much quicker.

 5. Sit your baby up as soon as possible

 Everything else—strapping it closed, putting his clothes back on—can be done even if he’s in a sitting position.
 Try to cut the time he lies down by doing whatever you can when he’s sitting up.
 Once his upper body is upright, he just might stop crying.

 6. Have a positive experience

 Diaper changes could be difficult when your emotions contribute to a negative experience.
-It’s especially challenging when you’ve “tried to be nice,” from singing to talking to your baby, only for him to continue crying.
+It’s especially challenging when you’ve “tried to be nice,” from singing to talking to your baby, only for her to continue crying.
 Rather than remaining calm, you lose your temper or are harsher with your actions.

 Yes, it’s frustrating, and you should experience these emotions in an honest way.
 But part of your game plan could be to make the most of it in a positive way.
-Your calm and collected demeanor could be all it takes for him to follow suit.
+Your calm and collected demeanor could be all it takes for her to follow suit.

 For starters, vary the spots you change diapers, from out on the yard to beneath the ceiling fan he can’t get enough of.
 Offer items he can explore—and only use—during a diaper change, making sure to offer it before he cries.

-Have all your items opened and ready to go before you even bringing him to the changing table.
+Have all your items opened and ready to go before you even bring him to the changing table.
 Hold his ankles for as long as possible, and sit him up the minute you can.
 And finally, focus on having a positive experience, from playing games to staying calm.